MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 #### Policy details:

-Policy Name: Admin-Controlled Migration to new Outlook
+Policy Name: Admin-Controlled Migration to New Outlook

 Possible Values (Boolean):
   - **1:** This value enables the new Outlook migration and initiates the migration flow as previously described.
   - **0:** This value disables the new Outlook migration and users stop seeing the associated experiences.

 The migration runs only once.
-You can set the interval policy to reinitiate migration in the scenario users toggle back to classic Outlook.
+You can set the [interval policy](#setting-the-interval-policy) to reinitiate migration in the scenario users toggle back to classic Outlook.

 Deleting the registry key associated with this policy disables the policy and stops the migration.
 If you enable the policy again after disabling it or deleting the registry key, it will start migration again from step #1.